-Salmon-Net seeks to translate, summarize, and make available, current peer-reviewed science that has direct relevance to the conservation and management of Pacific salmon.
-With funding from the Gordon and Betty Moore Foundation, this collaborative project involves investigators from the University of Washington, the University of Alaska-Fairbanks, Simon Fraser University, and our partners.
-Salmon-Net is intended as a portal to a variety of information sources that we hope will be useful to the broad range of people and organizations involved in the conservation and management of Pacific salmon and their ecosystems.
+Salmon-Net is an information portal that we hope will be useful to the broad range of people and organizations involved in the conservation and management of Pacific salmon and their ecosystems.
 Our primary activities include:

-- Providing accesible summaries of important new science from the peer-reviewed literature.
-In addition to these summaries we have purchased open access rights (where needed) to provide public access to the original papers.
-Where possible, we will also provide supporting resources, including presentation slides, photographs, and media links relevant to the study that we hope will be useful for further communicating the contents of the papers.
+- Providing accessible summaries of important new science from the peer-reviewed literature.
+We have purchased open access rights (where needed) to provide public access to the original papers.

-- Hosting an online venue for open discussion of emerging salmon science, organized around the papers provided in our Science Spotlights.
+- Hosting an online platform for open discussion of emerging salmon science, organized around the papers reviewed in our Science Spotlights.

-- Convening meetings and working groups focused on emerging scientific needs and ideas relevant to salmon conservation managment.
+- Convening meetings and working groups focused on scientific needs and ideas relevant to salmon conservation and management.

 PITCH YOUR IDEAS